 2 – It’s Like Going To The Gym But Not

 Go at your own pace.
 People boulder for a tonne of reasons.
-For some it’s a replacement for the bar social scene.
-For others bouldering is just a training room for big adventures.
-However, it’s a judgement free zone (as long as you’re being safe and kind).
+For some, it’s a replacement for the bar social scene.
+For others, bouldering is just a training room for big adventures.
+However, it’s a judgment-free zone (as long as you’re being safe and kind).

-If you’re looking for something physical as a gym drop in, Bouldering and Climbing are a great workout without any extras.
+If you’re looking for something physical as a gym drop-in, Bouldering and Climbing are great workouts without any extras.
 Using your upper body and really engaging your core will help in keeping your whole body supported.
 Never struggling to open a pickle jar again is just a bonus.

 The mental health benefits of bouldering can’t be understated.
 As well as the physical activity you are really engaging your brain.
 Routes are problems to be solved and worked on and require lateral thinking and perseverance.